Before you begin

 A sample of books, materials & projects

-One photo of the books, materials, and projects your student used this year — laid out flat so everything is visible in a single shot.
-Any of these patterns work:
+One photo of the books, materials, and projects your student used this year, laid out flat so everything is visible in a single shot.
+Any of these layouts work:

 Collection of books, notes, and printed materials spread out on a flat surface, including textbooks about history, language, and art.